 New mining territories are obtained in other parts of Estonia

 Our mission is to maintain historical core values and safe traditions, offering the most suitable construction materials for building long-lasting structures in the Nordic climate.

 Our vision is to continue valuing the quality of life.

-Today, AS Silikaat belongs, along with 30 other Estonian companies, to the Silikaat Group.
+Today, AS Silikaat belongs, along with 35 other Estonian companies, to the Silikaat Group.
 Throughout the years, AS Silikaat has contributed to product development, thereby expanding its product portfolio and fields of activity.
-In the Tallinn region, the company owns three quarries on 400 hectares, but the company operates also elsewhere in Estonia.
+In the Tallinn region, the company owns four quarries on 400 hectares, but the company operates also elsewhere in Estonia.
 At the moment, the company’s fields of activity include:

 - producing construction materials (silicate bricks, silicate blocks, fence post modules, fence post and chimney caps, lime sand mixture, masonry mortar, plaster mixture, cement mortar, dry concrete, dry sand)